 As more direct-to-consumer e-commerce retailers reach their domestic market potential, the need to expand into global markets will become even more vital to their continued growth.
 E-commerce platforms are transforming the way domestic brands reach new global markets.
 These platforms allow international consumers to purchase products easily and cheaply, as if they are shopping from an in-country online store.
-Today’s cross border e-commerce platforms provide the turn-key solution needed to manage all aspects of the international customer experience, such as local currency pricing, order fulfillment and shipping, international payment options, well-defined taxes and duties, catalog targeting by market, localized checkout, and simple returns.
+A leading cross-border e-commerce platform can provide a turn-key solution to manage all aspects of the international customer experience, such as multi-currency pricing, multiple local payment options, direct international shipping, international payment options, well-defined taxes and duties, catalog targeting by market, localized checkout, and simple returns.

 Many businesses are taking advantage of the growing global opportunity to reach new markets.
 While global expansion will mean competing with more businesses in other countries, if brands do not explore global expansion they risk falling behind their domestic competitors that are also looking to expand globally.
 Cross-border technology enables e-commerce retailers to market, sell and ship goods to customers in other countries, simplifying the process of international e-commerce.
 The internet has simplified the process of going global, and with social media’s help, brands can see massive, unprecedented growth.
 E-commerce retailers are watching this success and exploring it, and as cross-border e-commerce platforms evolve, this market will only continue to grow.

 Part of what will make going global so accessible and successful will be the wider availability of turn-key, out-of-the-box technologies that come onto the market to help manage the processes in selling internationally.
 More brands will be able to launch internationally from the get-go and begin to compete immediately on the global stage.
 Leveraging technology evens the playing fields for smaller brands, enabling them to launch into global markets to compete for global market share.